Fukuyama congenital muscular dystrophy: Pathophysiology

 The mechanism of this sub-type of muscular dystrophy consists of a mutation in the FKTN gene which results in a malformed fukutin protein.
 It is thought that fukutin modifies the alpha-dystroglycan protein, which is important in anchoring cells to certain molecules, specifically including some proteins.
 Alpha-dystroglycan in skeletal muscles helps to prevent the breakdown of muscle fibers through stabilization and protection.
 Alpha-dystroglycan also helps brain development by assisting in the migration of neurons.
 Most frequently, FKTN is mutated in such a way that creates a shortage of fukutin in the cell, which in turn creates problems during formation of alpha-dystroglycan leading to less stabilization of muscle cells.
 Use of the destabilized muscle fibers over time causes them to break down and a gradual decline in muscle tone and atrophy of muscle fibers occurs.
 The decline in cerebral fukutin causes neuronal cells to continue moving beyond their intended destination.
 Additionally, oxidative stress has some effect on astrocytes (as well as, neurons) when fukutin is subdued.

 Diagnosis

-In terms of diagnosis of Fukuyama congenital muscular dystrophy, serum creatine kinase concentration and muscle biopsies can be obtained to help determine if the individual has FMCD.
+Serum creatine kinase concentration and muscle biopsies can be obtained to help determine if the individual has FMCD.
 FKTN molecular genetic testing is used to determine a mutation in the FKTN gene after a serum creatine kinase concentration, muscle biopsies, and/or MRI imaging have presented abnormalities indicative of FCMD, the presence of the symptoms indicates Fukuyama congenital muscular dystrophy.
 The available genetic test include: